High-speed rail in China

-The high-speed rail (HSR, 高铁 (Gāotiě)) network in the People's Republic of China (PRC) is the world's longest and most extensively used.
+The high-speed rail (HSR, 高铁 (Gāotiě)) network in the People's Republic of China (PRC) is almost entirely owned and operated by the China State Railway Group Co. under the brand China Railway High-speed (CRH), including HSR trains, tracks, and services.
+China's high-speed rail network is the world's longest and has the highest ridership, as it accounts for roughly two-thirds of the world's total and has expanded to more than 50,000 km in operational length.
 The HSR network encompasses newly built rail lines with a design speed of 200–380 km/h.
-China's HSR accounts for two-thirds of the world's total high-speed railway networks.
-Almost all HSR trains, tracks, and services are owned and operated by the China State Railway Group Co. under the brand China Railway High-speed (CRH).

-Since the mid-2000s, China's high-speed rail network has experienced rapid growth.
+Since the 2000s, China's high-speed rail network has experienced rapid growth.
 CRH was introduced in April 2007, with the Beijing-Tianjin intercity rail, which became fully operational in August 2008, being the first passenger-dedicated HSR line.
-Currently, the HSR extends to all provincial-level administrative divisions and the Hong Kong SAR with the exception of Macau SAR.
+Currently, the HSR extends to all provincial-level administrative divisions and the Hong Kong SAR but not the Macau SAR.
 (Note: Taiwan High Speed Rail is currently not under the jurisdiction of China Railways (CR) nor is it connected with CR's network.
 However, official CR news reports count Taiwan Area along with THSR in the figure.)
 (Note: Sichuan–Tibet railway is incorporated into the national high-speed rail service with the China Railway CR200J high-speed train.)
 (Note: Zhuhai Station, which is served by the HSR network, is located parallel to the Mainland-Macau border, serving also as a de facto station for the land-constrained Macau.)

-Notable HSR lines in China include the Beijing–Kunming high-speed railway, currently the world's longest HSR line in operation, at a length of 2,760 km (1,710 mi), and the Beijing–Shanghai high-speed railway, which is recognized as the world's fastest operating conventional train services.
-Additionally, the Shanghai Maglev is the world's first high-speed commercial magnetic levitation (maglev) line that reaches a top speed of 431 km/h.